Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-container.md

 }
 ```

-Move all blocks to the start
+Move all blocks to the start.

 ```css
 .grid {